 - Chameleon (Flashing Plate

 - Chart Pearl

-I really can’t for the life of me wonder why IMA don’t cover the paint with something much more hard-wearing, like an epoxy resin.
+I really can’t, for the life of me, wonder why IMA don’t cover the paint with something much more hard-wearing, like an epoxy resin.
 In my opinion, that’s why I would stick to the flashing plate versions of the lure.
-Ultimately, you could just do this yourself but at the end of the day, you shouldn’t have to if you’re paying up to twenty quid for them.
-They’ll want you to put your own hooks on next.
+Ultimately, you could do this yourself, but you shouldn’t have to if you’re paying up to twenty quid for them at the end of the day.
+They’ll want you to put your hooks on next.

-Lol, now that I have completely put you off buying the ‘Cotton Candy’ and the ‘Mullet’ they are still a great lure to have.
+Lol, now that I have completely put you off buying the ‘Cotton Candy’ and the ‘Mullet’, they are still a great lure to have.
 You could always spray them white if they get too chewed up.
-Pure white can be lethal in the right scenario and IMA does not do a pure white version.
+Pure white can be lethal in the exemplary scenario, and IMA does not do a white version.

 The Tackle House Feed Shallow is another lure that falls short on the distance stake, but I will always take one anyway.
-Distance isn’t always that important anyway, it just helps when the water is a bit murky closer in so sometimes I would go for a missile lure to find that clearer water.
-As I have said so many times we are not always blessed with clear water.
+Distance isn’t always that important regardless; it just helps when the water is a bit murky closer in, so sometimes I would go for a missile lure to find that clearer water.
+As I have said so many times, clear water is not always an option.

 The IMA Salt Skimmer